evilnick/plakar.io/content/posts/2025-07_03/index.md

 ## TL;DR:
 Modern data systems suffer from redundancy—wasting time, compute, bandwidth and storage on duplicate content.
-Traditional methods of compression don’t help, especially for large datasets in cloud, encrypted, or zero-trust environments.
+Traditional methods of compression don’t help  enough, especially when you need cross-file, shift-resilient deduplication in large, encrypted datasets.

-That’s why we built and released [go-cdc-chunkers](https://github.com/PlakarKorp/go-cdc-chunkers): an opensource and ISC-licensed high-performance Go package for Content-Defined Chunking (CDC), optimized for deduplication and resilience against data shifts.
+That’s why we built and released [go-cdc-chunkers](https://github.com/PlakarKorp/go-cdc-chunkers): an open source and ISC-licensed high-performance Go package for Content-Defined Chunking (CDC), optimized for deduplication and resilience against data shifts.

 Unlike traditional compression, CDC enables fine-grained, shift-resilient deduplication, ideal for a wide range of uses including backup, synchronization, storage, and distributed systems.